Collection inventory

 The Alexia Kathryn Tsairis Family Papers contains materials related to Alexia Tsairis, one of 35 Syracuse University students killed in the bombing of Pan Am Flight 103 over Lockerbie, Scotland.
 Collection materials include Alexia's photography, personal effects, and memorabilia from high school and college.
 Also included are clippings and other materials associated with the aftermath of the bombing.
 Additional materials related to Alexia, her life and legacy can be found in the Alexia Foundation for World Peace and Cultural Understanding Collection.
 The Alexia Kathryn Tsairis Family Papers has been divided into the following series:

 Correspondence is divided into two subseries.
 The Alexia Tsairis subseries contains Alexia's personal incoming and outgoing correspondence from high school and college.
-The Peter and Aphrodite Tsairis subseries includes the personal correspondence of Alexia's parents with Syracuse University, and the Syracuse University Archives.
+The Tsairis Family subseries includes the personal correspondence of Alexia's parents with Syracuse University, and the Syracuse University Archives, as well as general correspondence.

 Memorials includes correspondence, writings, printed materials, and service programs for the funeral and memorial services of Alexia Tsairis.